Master of Environmental Science and Law

 - COURSE VIDEO

 Take part in a unique opportunity to study science, environment and law in a single degree.
-Whether you’re a science graduate looking to learn about environmental policy, or a law graduate wanting a better understanding of the science underpinning environmental laws, the Master of Environmental Science and Law integrates diverse disciplines into an outstanding program.
+If you’re a science graduate looking to learn about environmental policy, the Master of Environmental Science and Law integrates diverse disciplines into an outstanding program.

 The Master of Environmental Science and Law at the University of Sydney is unique.
 The program brings together subjects that are normally taught separately and that are difficult to study together outside of this program.
 As a student, you will benefit from an exceptional combination of resources that are at your disposal.
 The Australian Centre for Climate and Environmental Law, based at the University of Sydney, is well known around the world in this field, and the University’s outstanding research quality in the area of environmental science and management was recently rated 5 out of 5 in the latest Excellence in Research for Australia (ERA) rankings (2012).